 Ever since I put this lemon pepper in Greek seasoning, I haven’t been able to putting it on everything.
 Someone should have told me about it!

 The final topping on this loaded potato was my favorite creamy yogurt dressing.
 It was a perfect anecdote to the a delicious potato recipe.

-If you want an even more loaded sweet potato, add these ingredients
+If you want to pile even higher on these stuffed baked sweet potatoes, add these ingredients

 – Butternut squash